Maria de los Angeles Duarte: Diplomatic conflict between Ecuador and Argentina: Ambassadors expelled after ex-minister escapes | international

 Duarte is now in Venezuela and was received by Ambassador Oscar Laborde and officials of the Argentine consulate in Caracas, after he fled on Friday, March 10, from the diplomatic residence in Quito.
 The Ecuadorian police are investigating how the former official escaped, but according to a statement from the Argentine Ministry of Foreign Affairs, “Last weekend there was no presence in the wing of the building where Duarte lived, far from the official residence of the Argentine representative, and for this reason they initiated a procedure Rounds corresponding to the various dependencies, without specifying where they are located.

-The Ecuadorean Ministry of Foreign Affairs learned of the leak on Monday afternoon and so far the Argentine diplomatic office has refused to provide more information and security videos about Duarte.
+The leak was discovered by the Ecuadorian Foreign Ministry on Monday afternoon and so far the Argentine diplomatic office has refused to provide more information and security videos about Duarte.
 In addition, the Argentine government transcripts did not help explain how and who helped the former minister, who was sentenced to eight years in prison for bribery, escape.

 Ecuador has also recalled its ambassador to Argentina, Xavier Monge, for consultations, who will arrive in the country within the next few hours.
 The foreign minister noted that there is no record that Duarte left the country on a regular basis, nor that he did so with Colombia.